 To have a fully functional predictive maintenance strategy there needs to be a secure IoT Network to send, process and store all the data.
 Furthermore there is often a need for integrating existing systems, like an ERP system (Enterprise Resource Planning), MES (Manufacturing Execution System) or other supervisory and process control systems, with the new IoT technology and the software that comes with it.

 API’s (Application Programming Interface) need to be in place to connect these different systems so they “understand” each other, and integrate all the data.
-This sounds like a big challenge and depending on the systems, it is.
+This sounds like a big challenge for implementing predictive maintenance and depending on the systems, it is.
 Working with a deeply skilled partner ensures that this integration will go smoothly.
+Let’s discuss together how we can help you.

 To get started with predictive maintenance it’s not enough to just buy the sensors (for OEM’s) or the new assets (for end users).
 On both ends the production and maintenance process will change as you switch to PM and therefore the staff will have to be trained to learn how to implement these sensors into the assets, or how to work with the new assets and how to read and interpret the data.